pytorch/torchtune/docs/source/api_ref_modules.rst

 Reinforcement Learning From Human Feedback (RLHF)
 --------------------------------------------------
-Components for RLHF algorithms like PPO.
+Components and losses for RLHF algorithms like PPO and DPO:

 .. autosummary::
    :toctree: generated/